NanoFlow: Towards Optimal Large Language Model Serving Throughput: Analysis

-Therefore, an inference request from a user corresponds to $p$ prefill tokens and $d$ decode tokens on average, for a total of $p+d$ tokens that we use when calculating the total throughput.
-Using user query statistics, total throughput (tokens generated per second) can be easily converted to other throughput metrics:
+Therefore, a serving request from a user corresponds to $p$ prefill tokens and $d$ decode tokens on average, for a total of $p+d$ tokens that we use when calculating the total throughput.
+Using user query statistics, total throughput (tokens generated per second) can be easily converted to other throughput metrics, for example, decoding throughput (decode output per second) is $\frac{d}{p+d} \times \mathrm{Throughput_{total}}$, and request per second is $\frac{1}{p + d}\times\mathrm{Throughput_{total}}$.